The top 5 UK Christmas markets to visit in 2018

 3. London Christmas markets – various dates

 When it comes to Christmas markets in London, you’re spoilt for choice this year.
-On the other side of the Thames there’s another market pulling out all the stops this year at the Southbank Centre’s Winter Festival, which runs from 10 November to 4 January.
+On the other side of the Thames there’s another market pulling out all the stops this year at the Southbank Centre’s Winter Festival, which opens Mid November and runs until just after Christmas.
 Plus, there’s a huge market at Hyde Park’s Winter Wonderland, with more than 200 stalls.
-This one’s open from 17 November to 1 January, and entry into the park is free.
+This one’s open from 22 November to 6 January, and entry into the park is free.
 If you’re planning a visit, read our guide to all of Winter Wonderland’s best bits.

 New for this year, there will be a Windmill Bar serving traditional beers and other fancy festive drinks.

 Birmingham’s Frankfurt Christmas Market has been running for more than 15 years and is now the biggest of its kind outside of Germany or Austria.
-Around 180 stalls will take over Victoria Square and New Street for 2017’s bumper event, which runs all the way through to 24 December.
+Around 180 stalls will take over Victoria Square and New Street.

 As well as Christmas gifts and decorations like hand-crafted wooden toys and delicate baubles, there’s plenty of traditional German food and drink on offer.
 That means pretzels, schnitzels, stollen and Glühwein are all on the menu at the various stalls, which close every day at 21:00.